lou-cs/company/README.md

 ## <a name="value_f"></a>6.
 Grow Through Feedback

 We believe that others have much to teach us and when we receive feedback, we take action to make improvements.
-Circuit Stream is a team of smart, talented and motivated professioanls that support eachother's growth and success.
+We prioritize building a team that's highly talented, motivated, supportive and that always embraces opportunities for growth.